andreyorst/fennel-conditions/doc/init.md

 ```

 Derives condition from base `condition-object`.
 Accepts any amount
-of additional arguments that are passed as arguments to handlers.
+of additional arguments that will be passed as arguments to handlers
+when handling this condition instance.

 ---